I use Project 333 for all my kids wardrobe except my 12 years old, because she is growing up and style is important to her right now.

 But I definitely used it for my kids who ages are 7, 5 and 3.

 I only give my children 33 items to wear in their wardrobe.
-I change their clothes seasonal but the 33 items rules still stands.
+I change their clothes out seasonally but the 33 items rule still apply.

 So how do I figure out what to include in my children’s 33 items wardrobe?
 I divide the number of items (33) by the number of categories (10).